Why your annual report isn’t wowing shareholders (and what to do about it)

-So, our message here is this: pick up your game and take a positive approach right from the get go because a spectacular annual report really could do amazing things for your business.
+So pick up your game and take a positive approach right from the get go because a spectacular annual report really could do amazing things for your business.
 Not convinced?
-This report shows how some of the most successful annual reports have managed to become “viral” achieving thousands of social shares.
+This article shows how some of the most successful annual reports have managed to become “viral”, achieving thousands of social shares.
 Topping this list, one of Kickstarter’s annual reports scored an incredible 15,212 shares over the year after it was published.

-Essentially, this is about raw human nature.
-Many people are put off and experience heightened cynicism when they feel they are being told what to think and believe.
-Relevant eye-catching images will back up comments while dynamic elements such as infographics, diagrams, charts and graphs can enable audiences to easily perceive concepts, facts, trends and context – all the tools needed to draw their own independent conclusions.
-And if you’ve done the job well, they’ll be the right conclusions too!
+Relevant eye-catching images will back up the copy, while dynamic elements such as infographics, diagrams, charts and graphs can enable audiences to easily grasp concepts, facts, trends and context – all the tools needed to draw their own independent conclusions.

-The most engaging annual reports (especially those that go viral) use persuasive stories as a vehicle for illustrating organisational achievements or even explaining the strategic direction of the business.
+The most engaging annual reports use persuasive stories as a vehicle for illustrating organisational achievements or even explaining the strategic direction of the business.
 In other words, a story is a strong and consistent narrative that should underpin key concepts in your report.

 Need inspiration?
 Why not think about how your company could be kicking new financial goals by changing the lives of customers, how it’s engaging people inside and outside the business, or even, how the company is contributing to social change and what lies ahead.
 In each case, comments from employees, the CEO and a variety of case studies could all help to tell these persuasive real-life stories.

-It’s true – us human beings are social creatures which means people generally love to see and hear about other people!
-It also means annual reports that churn laboriously through facts and data without showing how they involve or relate to real people can quickly become a “turn off”.
+Human beings are social creatures, and that means we generally love to see and hear about other people!
+It also means annual reports that churn through facts and data without showing how they involve or relate to real people can quickly become boring.

-It’s easy enough to make a report much more personable.
-Choose language that resonates with your target audience throughout and don’t be afraid to include images, profiles and testimonials of customers and employees at every opportunity.
+It’s easy to make a report much more personable.
+Choose language that resonates with your target audience and don’t be afraid to include images, profiles and testimonials of customers and employees, where appropriate.